Harsha1849/drug-traceability/README.md

 • Enable notifications for ownership transfers or changes in drug status.

 • Improve the JS and build an app which is mobile and desktop friendly.

+## Contributing
+Feel free to fork this repository, submit issues, or make pull requests.
+Any contributions to improve the project or add new features are welcome.